TMaher13/Cache-Simulator/README.md

 ## Reading Results

-Each line has the following syntax (all values except the last are in bytes):
+Each line has the following syntax (memory sizes, chache to memory, and memory to cache are in bytes):

 [cache size] [block size] [cache type] [write policy] [hit rate] [memory to cache] [cache to memory] [blocks per set]